Skip to content

 • Profession and site role — Training assignment, site access permissions

-• Medical examination validity (Special Category)Compliance with Safety Regulations (2013)
+• Medical examination validity (sensitive information)Compliance with Safety Regulations (2013)

 • Safety training and professional licence validity — Regulatory compliance, accident prevention